latestchatty/latest-chatty-ios/README.md

 - Donation button added to Settings view
 - Activity indicator bug fix
 - Badge number bug fix on main menu list items
+- Experimental "Chatty Tags" feature to create attributed strings from the body of posts when generating the Chatty vc table cells

 4.0.1
 ====